-- A member of the team will bring you to the procedure room where the Endoscopy will explain the procedure and ask you to sign the consent form; here you can ask any other questions that you may have. - If you have sedation, the Nurses will insert a cannula into your arm.
-If you opt for the throat spray, the Nurses will give it to you just before the procedure.
+- A member of the team will bring you to the procedure room where the Endoscopist will explain the procedure and ask you to sign the consent form; here you can ask all the questions that you may have. - If you have sedation, the Nurses will insert a cannula into your arm.
+If you opt for the throat spray, the Nurses will give it to you before the procedure. - After all checks are done, you will be asked to lie on your left side and the nurse will ask you to bite a small mouthguard.
+This is a protective device for the mouth that covers the teeth and gums to prevent injury to the teeth. - Carbon dioxide (gas) or air will be introduced into your stomach to help the endoscopist see you may feel a bit bloated during the procedure.

-- After all checks are done, you will be asked to lie on your left side and the Endoscopist will ask you to bite a small mouthguard.
-This is a protective device for the mouth that covers the teeth and gums to prevent and reduce injury to the teeth. - Carbon dioxide (gas) or air will be introduced into your stomach to help the endoscopist see you may feel a bit bloated during the procedure. - Any secretions/saliva produced during the examination will be removed using a suction tube in the mouth. - After the gastroscopy, you will then have the colonoscopy.
-The Endoscopist will start the procedure with a rectal examination followed by the camera insertion. - Carbon dioxide (gas) is gently passed into the bowel to make moving the scope around easier. - You may feel some discomfort when the Endoscopist moves the scope around the natural bends in your bowel.
-This discomfort will be kept to a minimum. - Please note: Whittington Health is a teaching hospital and sometimes a medical/nursing student can be asked to observe your procedure.
+- Any secretions/saliva produced during the examination will be removed using a suction tube in the mouth. - Please note: Whittington Health is a teaching hospital and sometimes a medical/nursing student can be asked to observe your procedure.